 The table below shows the number of schools with any pupil responses included in the analysis dataset in each term by type of school.
 This includes schools with partial pupil responses in cases where the questionnaire was completed sufficiently to be included in the analysis.
-Cases were included in analysis if pupils in year 3-11 and parents completed all the activity questions in the survey and if year 1-2 pupils responded to the question which asked whether they like playing sport.
-This table excludes schools which opted into the survey but which are not used for national level analysis (of which there were seven).
-This also excludes schools where a teacher responded but there were no pupil responses (of which there were 63).
+Cases were included in the analysis if pupils in year 3-11 and parents completed all the activity questions in the survey and if year 1-2 pupils responded to the question which asked whether they like playing sport.
+This table excludes schools which opted into the survey but which are not used for national level analysis (of which there were 44).
+This also excludes schools where a teacher responded but there were no pupil responses (of which there were 813).
+There were seven sampled schools for which responses were received in more than one term.
+In the table below the schools only appear in one term to avoid double counting.